Prices for 2026

 Every year we need the support of children and young people who rate the films or submit their own short works to us.
 Perhaps there are also film topics that you would like to get to know a little better?
 We have a wide range of workshops for this, which we offer not only during the festival week.
 And if you’d like to give others tips on which films are worth seeing, then you’ve come to the right place as a reporter.

-Our theme for this year’s High 5!
-Young Talent Film Program offered young filmmakers plenty of freedom to show everything that means something to them with the theme “With different eyes”.
+This year’s theme for the High 5!
+Young Filmmakers’ Programme, “Opposites”, gave young filmmakers plenty of freedom to show everything that matters to them.

 We will be showing a selection of the submitted films at

-The films for filmmakers up to 13 years of age will be shown at 12 noon, the films for filmmakers between 14 and 18 years of age as part of Gib Mir 5!
-NEON at 3 pm.
+The films for filmmakers up to 13 years of age will be shown at 12 noon, the films for filmmakers between 14 and 18 years of age as part of High 5!
+NEON at 2:30 pm.

 Festivalzentrum Post Kino Saal